llanesc/lqr-tracking/README.md

 alt="VINS" width="320" height="240" border="10" /></a>

 ## Acknowledgements:
-This euler-based state dependent LQR controller is an extension of [1] for euler angles instead of quaternions.
+This state dependent LQR controller is an extension of [1] for euler angles instead of quaternions.

 ## References:
 [1] Foehn, Philipp & Scaramuzza, Davide.
 (2018).
 Onboard State Dependent LQR for Agile Quadrotors.
 10.1109/ICRA.2018.8460885.